ayush12993/UIPath/Readme.md

 TicketWhileDemo.xaml- In this we have used while loop to show how tickets have been booked and based on that we have calculated the price also.

+SwitchDemo.xaml- In this we are going to see how the switch case works.
+In this we have used grocery shopping as an example.

+EmployeeUserIdPassword.xaml - In this we will create employee user id with the help of substring.

 # Open New Browser

 This consist of multiple project.